containers/podman/docs/source/markdown/podman.1.md

 For the netavark backend "/etc/containers/networks" is used as root and "$graphroot/networks" as rootless.
 For the CNI backend the default is "/etc/cni/net.d" as root and "$HOME/.config/cni/net.d" as rootless.
-CNI will be deprecated from Podman in the future for netavark.
+CNI is deprecated from Podman in the future, use netavark.

 #### **--noout**

 Redirect stdout to /dev/null.
-This command will prevent all stdout from the Podman command.
-The **--noout**  option will not block stderr or stdout from containers.
+This command prevents all stdout from the Podman command.
+The **--noout**  option is not block stderr or stdout from containers.

 #### **--remote**, **-r**
-When true, access to the Podman service will be remote.
+When true, access to the Podman service is remote.
 Defaults to false.
 Settings can be modified in the containers.conf file.
 If the CONTAINER_HOST environment variable is set, the **--remote** option defaults to true.